leowhitehead/MontiLang/README.md

 An imperative stack-based programming language developed in python.

 # About
 Monti is a stack-based language revolving around imperative commands to manipulate the stack.
-The syntax of the language is quite similar to the [FORTH](https://en.wikipedia.org/wiki/Forth_(programming_language)) programming language in its syntax.
+The language is quite similar to the [FORTH](https://en.wikipedia.org/wiki/Forth_(programming_language)) programming language in its syntax.

 # Current State
 Some of the features that are currently implemented are as follows: